Kurento/kurento/source/faq.rst

 ...install Kurento Media Server in an Amazon EC2 instance?
 ----------------------------------------------------------

-   You need to install a :term:`TURN` server, for example `coturn <https://code.google.com/p/coturn/>`__.
+   Though for most situations it's enough to configure a STUN server in the KMS configuration files, you might need to install a :term:`TURN` server, for example `coturn <https://code.google.com/p/coturn/>`__.
 Here are some instructions on how to install this TURN server for Kurento: